nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Clears the persons list and task list displayed.
 Does not delete any persons or tasks.

 Format: `clear`

+Example:
+* `clear` Clears the persons list and task list in the GUI

 ### Accessing the cache